Sam Cooke: Death

 Cooke ended up at the Hacienda Motel, a black-owned business in south central Los Angeles.
 Boyer noted Cooke's familiarity with the layout as if he had been a repeat customer.
 She said that once in one of the motel's rooms, Cooke physically forced her onto the bed, and then stripped Boyer to her panties.
 She said she was sure he was going to rape her.
 Cooke allowed her to use the bathroom, from which she attempted an escape but found that the window was firmly shut.
 According to Boyer, she returned to the main room, where Cooke continued to molest her.
 When he went to use the bathroom, Boyer quickly grabbed her clothes and ran from the room.
 She said that in her haste, she had also scooped up most of Cooke's clothing by mistake.

 Boyer said she ran first to the manager's office and knocked on the door seeking help.
 However, she said that the manager took too long to respond, so, fearing Cooke would soon be coming after her, she fled from the motel before the manager opened the door.
 Boyer said she then put her clothes back on, hid Cooke's clothing, went to a telephone booth, and called the police.

 According to restaurant employees and friends, Cooke was carrying a large amount of money at Martoni's.
-A search of Boyer's purse by police revealed nothing except a $20 bill, and a search of Cooke's Ferrari found a money clip with $108, as well as a few loose coins near the ashtray.
+A search of Boyer's purse by police revealed only a $20 bill, and a search of Cooke's Ferrari found a money clip with $108, plus a few loose coins near the ashtray.

 As Carr's testimony corroborated Franklin's version of events, and because both Boyer and Franklin later passed polygraph tests, the coroner's jury ultimately accepted Franklin's explanation and returned a verdict of justifiable homicide.
 With that verdict, authorities officially closed the case on Cooke's death.

 However, some of Cooke's family and supporters have rejected Boyer's version of events, as well as those given by Franklin and Carr.
 They believe that the killing took place in some manner entirely different from the three official accounts.

 On the perceived lack of an investigation, Cooke's close friend Muhammad Ali said: "If Cooke had been Frank Sinatra, the Beatles or Ricky Nelson, the FBI would be investigating."

 Singer Etta James viewed Cooke's body before his funeral and questioned the accuracy of the official version of events.
 She wrote that the injuries she observed were well beyond the official account of Cooke having fought Franklin alone.
 James wrote that Cooke was so badly beaten that his head was nearly separated from his shoulders, his hands were broken and crushed, and his nose was mangled.

 Some have speculated that Cooke's manager, Allen Klein, had a role in his death.
 Klein owned Tracey Ltd, which ultimately owned all rights to Cooke's recordings.
-However, no concrete evidence supporting a criminal conspiracy has been presented.
+However, no evidence supporting a criminal conspiracy has been presented.